 Keep your bedroom light levels as low as possible if you like to read in bed before sleep.
 Dimmer lights will help you fall asleep more easily.
 Another good rule-of-thumb is to avoid using screen devices – including televisions – in your bedroom.

 You should also choose your bedding items based on personal criteria.
-Important considerations for selecting a pillow include firmness, loft (thickness), and durability.
+Important considerations for selecting the best pillow include firmness, loft (thickness), and durability.
 For sheets, the best option for you may come down to whether you prefer a crisp or silky hand-feel and how hot you sleep at night.

-To ensure your bedroom is a relaxing environment that promotes healthy sleep, you should take the following measures:
+To ensure your bedroom is a relaxing environment that promotes healthy sleep, you should take steps to improve your surroundings.

 Many experts agree you should wash your sheets at least once every two weeks.
 If you sweat excessively in your sleep or share your bed with a pet, you may want to consider weekly cleanings.
 Routine washings not only prevent dust mites and body oils from building up but can also promote better sleep.